As a part of its commitments to the community, NYU is enhancing and supporting spaces for community members.

 Overview: As part of its commitments to the City Council during land use approvals for the project, NYU agreed to implement a minority, women, and, local business enterprise (MWLBE) Plan prior to the start of project construction.

 Current Status: NYU's MWLBE Plan for 181 Mercer Street is being implemented.
 Learn more at the MWLBE page.

 Overview: The NYC School Construction Authority has the option to build a school which would be incorporated into the Bleecker Building.
 The SCA must provide NYU with notice of intent to build a school.
 In October 2014, at the request of Council Member Chin, NYU extended the SCA notice deadline from December 31, 2014 to December 31, 2018.
 If the SCA indicates to the University that it intends to move forward with the project, construction must commence by July 31, 2020.
 NYU will provide the SCA with annual updates regarding NYU's anticipated construction schedule until the SCA's construction window has elapsed.
 NYU will collaborate with the Department of City Planning and the School Construction Authority on this project.
 For further reference, please review Restrictive Declaration sec 6.2(b), page 83.

-Overview: NYU will construct a .25-acre playground on the Silver Towers block,just a few feet north of the Mercer Houston Street Dog Run Association’s dog run. ).
-At almost 11,000 square feet, this new playground will contain a variety of play equipment, landscaping, and seating, including the incorporation of the existing circular concrete seating.
+Overview: NYU will construct a .25-acre playground on the Silver Towers block,just a few feet north of the Mercer Houston Street Dog Run Association’s dog run.
+At almost 11,000 square feet, this new toddler playground will contain a variety of play equipment, landscaping, and seating, including the incorporation of the existing circular concrete seating, which is a landmark feature on the Silver Towers site.
 The Landmark Preservation Commission approved the playground location and concept in July 2011.
 Prior to construction of the playground, the final design will require additional review and approval by Landmarks.
 For further reference, please review the Restrictive Declaration section 4.3 (d)(i)(B), page 50.

 Current Status: Planning for the toddler playground is currently underway.
 The design and construction of the playground will be completed during construction of 181 Mercer Street.